NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Types of Joints

-As a user’s woodworking journey unfolds and they start to become a better craftsperson, they often appreciate the ability to create a different look or style of joint with a dovetail jig.
+As a user’s woodworking journey unfolds and they begin to become better craftspeople, they often appreciate the ability to create a different look or style of joint with a dovetail jig.

 Dovetail jigs are useful and fun because they can create so many different types of joints.
 By swapping out a template, the user can change from making a standard dovetail to a box joint to a half-blind or even a full-blind mitered joint.